Working on a startup is much more like racing a BMX bike than riding a roller coaster.

 It’s important not to assume that all the big decisions are in the distant future either.
 The start of a BMX race is critical – the outcome is often decided before the first jump, as riders rapidly accelerate down the ramp and jostle for track position.
 The best riders have a mental checklist they run through while perched at the gate, to ensure they are ready when it’s time to go.

 Similarly, with startups, any mis-steps made at the very beginning often amplify over time and can easily end up having a significant impact.
-For example: mindlessly splitting the equity equally amongst founders setting the stage for future resentment; raising a seed round with onerous terms that will be impossible to unwind in later rounds; clogging the cap table with lots of small, unengaged investors; or adding less-than-impressive early employees who will then struggle to hire the great team we’ll need.
+For example: mindlessly splitting the equity equally amongst founders setting the stage for future resentment; raising a seed round with onerous terms that will be impossible to unwind in later rounds; clogging the share register with lots of small, unengaged investors; or adding less-than-impressive early employees who will then struggle to hire the great team we’ll need.

 Far too many startups fall over because founders have made poor decisions under pressure.
 BMX riders are better prepared.